GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 * `select <DriveFileEntity>` - All files in the selected folder and below are shown.
   * To select the root folder of My Drive, use its `<DriveFolderID>` obtained by `gam user <UserItem> show fileinfo root id`
     * `select <IDfrom Above>`
-  * Starting in version 6.22.14, you can select the root folder of My Drive with `rootid`.
+  * You can select the root folder of My Drive with `rootid`.
     * `select rootid`
 * `selectsubquery <QueryDriveFile>` - Only the files in the selected folder that match the query are shown.